ngripon/vip-ivp/doc/website/docs/system_building/from_source.md

 ### NumPy arrays

 A Temporal Variable can contain a NumPy ndarray.
-Lists are automatically converted to NumPy arrays when passed to `create_source()`.
+Lists are automatically converted to NumPy arrays when passed to `temporal()`.

 ```python
 import numpy as np